 Native American Owl Meaning

 As they revered nature and so many living beings, the Native Americans also revered the owl.
-It’s true that like so many other cultures around the world, some tribes believed the cry of an owl was the harbinger of death.
-They also associated the owl with the nighttime and nighttime spirits.
+As in other cultures, some Native American tribes believed the cry of an owl was the harbinger of death.
+They also associated the owl with omens as well as nighttime and nighttime spirits.

-However, not every view was negative.
 Many tribes believed that medicine men could shape-shift into animals, and commonly an owl.
-The medicine man would use owl spirit animal medicine for both negative consequences or for a person’s benefit.
+The medicine man would use owl medicine for both negative consequences or for a person’s benefit.

 The Lakota, Cherokee, Blackfoot, and Caddo tribes believed that medicine men gained insight from clear dreams at night, thanks to the sharp sight of the owl.
 Thus, these medicine men wore owl feathers and vowed to never harm an owl.